CLARKTRY/PAPER-AI/README.md

 How can we design AI solutions that work beyond the digital divide—without reliable electricity, high-powered computing, or internet access?

-The PAPER-AI competition invites students, researchers, and innovators to tackle some of the world’s most pressing challenges through sustainable, accessible AI.
+The PAPER-AI competition invites students, researchers, and innovators to tackle some of the world’s most pressing challenges through sustainable and accessible AI.

 - Interested individuals will need to identify their own team members and complete a short proposal before the registration deadline
-- Select teams will be invited to a virtual incubation program where they will be paired with domain experts
+- Select teams will be invited to a virtual incubation program where they will be paired with domain experts and community stakeholders

 ## Who Can Apply?